Request Request an Appointment Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

 Woman holding her cheek in pain

 A dental emergency can strike at any time.
 It could take the form of a toothache that occurs due to generally poor oral care.
 In other cases, it might involve sudden damage from biting down on something hard or taking a bad fall.
-Dr. Hadar is equipped to deal with all kinds of dental emergencies and will help you find the quickest, most conservative solution to your pain.
+Dr. Buck is equipped to deal with all kinds of dental emergencies and will help you find the quickest, most conservative solution to your pain.
 Call us right away for emergency dentistry!

 Why Choose Third Street Dental for Emergency Dentistry?